Sign in →

 Cholesterol in the blood serum is normally 60% to 80% esterified with fatty acids, largely as a result of the action of the enzyme lecithin-cholesterol acyltransferase (LCAT), which circulates in the blood in association with the high-density lipoproteins.

-Familial deficiency of LCAT is uncommon, usually occurring individuals of northern Europe descent, and is associated with erythrocyte abnormalities (target cells) and decreased (20% or less) esterification of serum cholesterol.
-This is associated with early atherosclerosis, corneal opacification, hyperlipidemia, and mild hemolytic anemia.
+Familial deficiency of LCAT is uncommon, usually occurring in individuals of northern European descent, and is associated with erythrocyte abnormalities (target cells) and decreased (20% or less) esterification of serum cholesterol.
+LCAT deficiency is associated with early atherosclerosis, corneal opacification, hyperlipidemia, and mild hemolytic anemia.
+In persons who are deficient in LCAT, a much smaller percentage of the serum cholesterol is esterified.
+Persons who have a familial deficiency of LCAT have only 20% or less of serum cholesterol esterified.
+In association with a deficiency of LCAT, the concentration of unesterified cholesterol in the serum may increase 2 to 5 times the normal value and the concentration of lecithin may also increase.

-Persons with liver disease may have impaired formation of LCAT and, therefore, an acquired LCAT deficiency and reduced cholesterol ester concentration.
+Persons with liver disease may have impaired formation of LCAT and, therefore an acquired LCAT deficiency and reduced cholesterol ester.

 Interpretation